Sean1708/reFILE/readme_header.rst

 ------

-If you find any bugs or just generally have somee issues, feel free to open an issue ticket at my github repo (https://github.com/Sean1708/reFILE).
+If you find any bugs or just generally have somee issues, feel free to open an issue ticket at my github repo.

 Alternatively, if you fancy fixing it yourself just send me a pull request or diff file via github and I'll be happy to incorporate your code.